 Traditionally I get many questions about obligatory documents for Tier 1 Exceptional Talent Visa and in most cases, I have already discussed them in my blog.
 But I got a message with a question about the recommendation letter which is not too frequent.
-Hence, today we will speak about CV of a person who will sign your Letter of Recommendation
+Hence, today we will speak about the CV of a person who will sign your Letter of Recommendation

 PDFs are completely fine

 One of the most convenient methods of sending you a signed Letter of Recommendation is via email.
-Hence, PDF made out of the scanned copy of signed letter is completely appropriate document.
+Hence, PDF made out of the scanned copy of a signed letter is a completely appropriate document.
 Preferably, this document has to be scanned in colour (and printed by you in colour too).
-Hence, this is way is highly welcome.
+Hence, this is the way is highly welcome.

 Letter of Recommendation has to be on headed paper

-CV of your referee is must have
+A CV of your referee is must have

-This is one-page document that provides brief information and key facts about the person who recommends you as a future recipient of Tier 1 Exceptional Talent Visa (or Exceptional Promise Visa).
+This is a one-page document that provides brief information and key facts about the person who recommends you as a future recipient of Tier 1 Exceptional Talent Visa (or Exceptional Promise Visa).

-Definitely, you can use LinkedIn, Company’s website or any other trusted source to make this CV (if it is not provided by your signer).
+You can use LinkedIn, Company’s website or any other trusted source to make this CV (if it is not provided by your signer).

 If you have to do this work by yourself, I would like to mention the key facts that you must put in the CV of the referee: